Leadership development goals: Your roadmap to success

 • Achievable

-Aspiring to greater heights is noble, but a first-time supervisor does not become a CEO overnight.
+Aspiring to greater heights is noble, but a first-time supervisor only becomes a CEO after some time.
 Evaluate where you stand in relation to what you want to accomplish.
 Is the goal attainable based on your skills, knowledge, and experience?
 If not, break it down into smaller, more achievable goals.
 Reaching too high and failing leads to frustration, while staying reasonable builds confidence.

 • Relevant